sectigo/policy-documentation/archive/Sectigo Code Signing Certification Practice Statement 1.0.6.md

 Certificate renewal means the issuance of a new Certificate to the Subscriber without changing the Subscriber’s, or other participant’s, Public Key or any other information in the Certificate.

-Depending on the option selected during application, the validity period of Sectigo Certificates is 460 days maximum from the date of issuance and is detailed in the relevant field within the Certificate.
+Depending on the option selected during application, the validity period of Sectigo Certificates is typically 1 year, 2 years or 3 years from the date of issuance and is detailed in the relevant field within the Certificate.

 Renewal fees are detailed on the official Sectigo websites and within communications sent to Subscribers approaching the Certificate expiration date.